Auto Industry Bailout (GM, Chrysler, Ford)

 - $5.5 billion for Chrysler

 The companies promised to fast-track development of energy-efficient vehicles and consolidate operations.
 GM and Ford agreed to streamline the number of brands they produced.
-The UAW union agreed to accept delayed contributions to a health trust fund for retirees. it also agreed to reduced payments to laid-off workers.
+The United Automobile Workers union agreed to accept delayed contributions to a health trust fund for retirees.
+It also agreed to reduce payments to laid-off workers.
 The three CEOs agreed to work for $1 a year and sell their corporate jets.
-(Source: "TARP Transaction Report," U.S. Department of the Treasury, April 5, 2017.)

 On March 19, 2009, the Treasury Department approved $5 billion in loans to auto suppliers.